0xLiquidGlass/unnamed/README.md

 ### Code Architecture

-One file, one purpose in text format for portability to other Operating Systems when needed
+- One file, one purpose in text format

+- For easy portability to other Operating Systems when needed

+- For new features to be added or removed easily

 ### Operating System